Canva Review (2023) — All the Pros and Cons

 Canva Docs lets you use all of Canva’s design tools, templates, brand kits and stock visuals when creating a document, giving you a quick way to create attractive, on-brand content that ‘pops’ off the page or screen.

-That said, Canva Docs is not yet a substitute for a professional desktop publishing app — try inserting a table of contents, using advanced markup or adding page numbers into a Canva document and you’ll find out why!
+That said, Canva Docs is not yet a substitute for a professional desktop publishing app — try inserting a table of contents, advanced markup or page numbers into a Canva document and you’ll find out why!

 Testing the Magic Write feature